Keyfactor/godaddy-caplugin/README.md

 </p>

-The GoDaddy AnyCA Gateway REST plugin extends the capabilities of the [GoDaddy Certificate Authority (CA)](https://www.godaddy.com/web-security/ssl-certificate) to Keyfactor Command via the Keyfactor .
+The GoDaddy AnyCA Gateway REST plugin extends the capabilities of the [GoDaddy Certificate Authority (CA)](https://www.godaddy.com/web-security/ssl-certificate) to Keyfactor Command via the Keyfactor AnyCA Gateway REST.
 The plugin represents a fully featured AnyCA REST Plugin with the following capabilies:
 * CA Sync:
     * Download all certificates issued to the customer by the GoDaddy CA.
 * Certificate enrollment for all published GoDaddy Certificate SKUs: